UO-BRT/orextdb/README.md

 ```

 This will write a key to your `.Renviron` that is accessible via
 `db_key()`.
-You generally won’t need to access your key, however, but
-you will need to make sure you restart your R session for the change to
+You should only need to do this once, and you will need to
+make sure you restart your R session for the change to take effect.
+Generally, you won’t need to access your key, but if for any reason you
+do, you can always run `db_key()` and your key will be printed to the
+console.

+## Accessing data

-take effect.
-Then, you can access any of the tables in the Oregon
+Once you’ve set your key, you can access any of the tables in the Oregon
+Extended Database via `db_get()`.
+Just supply the name of the table you
-Extended Database.
-If you don’t know the name of the table you want, you
+want, and it will be returned.
+If you don’t know the name of the table
-can put any text and the available tables will be printed for you.
+you want, you can provide any text you want and the available tables
+will be printed for you.

 ``` r
 db_get("hardyharhar")